daveedkap/ld-true/README.md

 ## 📫 Contact

-Feel free to reach out via the [Contact](https://ld-true.vercel.app/contact) page or open an issue for questions and ideas.
+Feel free to reach out via the [Contact](https://ld-true.vercel.app/contact) page, [daveedkap](https://github.com/daveedkap), or open an issue for questions and ideas.

 ---